Islamic Defenders Front: Political support

 FPI also found political support among the politicians who belong to the Islamist, conservative, and right-wing nationalist political parties.
 Hamzah Haz of the United Development Party and the 9th vice president of Indonesia (2001–2004) occasionally visited FPI meetings during his terms.
 FPI provided grassroots support for Wiranto during the 2004 and 2009 presidential election, as well as former army general Prabowo Subianto during the 2014 and 2019 presidential election.
 FPI's notable political allies include the Prosperous Justice Party (PKS) and the National Mandate Party (PAN), both being conservative Islamic parties, as well as the recently disbanded Hizbut Tahrir Indonesia (HTI).
-It also allegedly maintain close relations to the family of former president Suharto, most notably Tommy Suharto as evidenced by their meeting in 2017 during the commemoration of Supersemar.
+It also allegedly maintained close relations to the family of former president Suharto, most notably Tommy Suharto as evidenced by their meeting in 2017 during the commemoration of Supersemar.

 December 2020 shootings

 Early on 7 December 2020, police shot dead six members of FPI in two different circumstances.
 Two were killed in a shootout on Jakarta-Cikampek Toll Road and four were later shot while in police custody.
-Police said the six were among 10 FPI members who had crashed into a police car and attacked officers at the kilometer 50 point of the toll road.
+Police said the six were among 10 FPI members who had crashed into a police car and attacked officers at the kilometre 50 point of the toll road.
 FPI said the six were Rizieq's personal bodyguards and had been abducted by thugs.
 Amnesty International Indonesia said "police must be open and transparent about the incident and what led to the use of firearms against the supporters of FPI leader Muhammad Rizieq Shihab.
 The incident should be independently investigated and if the police officers violated international standards regarding the use of force and firearms, they should be brought to justices."

 The six victims of the shooting were identified as: